What Causes Inflammation? 7 Key Contributors

 Foods included in the Standard American Diet (SAD) diet are extremely inflammatory.
 The SAD diet relies heavily on refined sugars and starches, processed foods, and toxic fats such as trans-fats.
 This inflammatory diet is linked to a higher risk of cardiovascular disease, cancer, diabetes, and many other health conditions (5).

 The SAD diet also lacks antioxidants and fiber from fruits and vegetables.
-It does not supply your body with necessary vitamins, minerals and enzymes.
+It does not supply your body with the necessary vitamins, minerals, and enzymes.
 Over time, this approach to diet causes inflammation and leads to chronic disease.

 Inflammatory Foods